andrewacashner/hearingfaithms/chapters/chapter-2.md

 and intelligence are a factor in individual listening, since he includes the capacity of memory in his list of four conditions for effective music.

-Despite Kircher's confidence in modern musicians' ability to make music music move people, the conditions he names may not have been as easy to fulfill as he suggests.
+Despite Kircher's confidence in modern musicians' ability to make music move people, the conditions he names may not have been as easy to fulfill as he suggests.
 There must be congruence, first of all, between the structure of the music and subject of that music: the music must move in the same way as the affective movements it seeks to incite.
-Harmonic ratios, metrical proportions, verbal rhetoric---all of these must align, but they were still not enough without the fourth condition, the disposition of the hearer.
+Harmonic ratios, metrical proportions, verbal rhetoric---all of these must align, but they still are enough without the fourth condition, the disposition of the hearer.
 The listener must have a humoral temperament that is moved in the desired way by the music.

 This means that the tension between accommodating hearing and training it is multiplied vastly by the addition of music.